Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Depending on the type of pathogen and the characteristics of the child's reactivity, rhinopharyngitis (rhinitis) may be accompanied by a febrile reaction.
-Other common symptoms are: congestion and swelling of the mucous throat in the region of the posterior pharyngeal wall, some soreness in swallowing, which sometimes causes the child or teenager to refuse eating and even the urge to vomit.
-Mark a general malaise and cough due to irritation and dryness of the mucous membrane of the pharynx when breathing through the mouth.
+Depending on the type of pathogen and the child's reactivity, nasopharyngitis (runny nose) may be accompanied by a feverish reaction.
+Other common symptoms include hyperemia and swelling of the mucous membrane of the pharynx in the area of the back wall of the pharynx, some pain when swallowing, which sometimes causes the child or teenager to refuse food and even urge to vomit.
+General malaise and cough are noted due to irritation and dryness of the mucous membrane of the pharynx when breathing through the mouth.

-Complications of rhinopharyngitis (rhinitis) in the child
+Complications of nasopharyngitis (runny nose) in a child

 - Exacerbation of chronic pulmonary pathology: decompensation of bronchopulmonary dysplasia, exacerbation of chronic bronchitis, bronchial asthma, etc.